-Nearly one billion people worldwide live with a mental health disorder, and hundreds of millions have ADHD.
+Nearly 1 billion people worldwide live with a mental health disorder, and hundreds of millions have ADHD.
 In 2021, mental health issues were the leading cause of absence from work in the UK, accounting for employer losses of up to £43 billion ($57 billion).

 Research about UX design’s effect on mental health is in its early stages, but good design is accessible and accommodates a multitude of baselines.
 A confusing UX could trigger anxiety, as it did for me; repetitive tasks could exacerbate depression; for someone with an attention disorder, an avalanche of alerts might derail a productive workday.

 For workers struggling with mental health disorders, the demands of poorly designed enterprise products can worsen symptoms.
 Designers can help by improving a few pain points endemic to knowledge work.
 Many of these proposed UX solutions build on existing technology or expand the availability of underused features.
 Others rely on advances in machine learning.

 Streamline Workflow Management

 Researchers have linked chronic boredom at work to depression, and repetitive, menial tasks can trigger frustration and anxiety around wasted time.
 Increasing office automation for repetitive tasks and incorporating anticipatory design through machine learning could help free workers from these ill effects and allow them to apply themselves to creative problem-solving.